 A group of people from across the University have come together to work on our application and then to lead the work needed to realise our Action Plan.

-The group is chaired and championed by Executive Director Of Corporate Services, Ian Blachford:
+The group was chaired and championed by Executive Director Of Corporate Services, Ian Blachford:

 Race Equality Charter Mark Group – membership December 2015 (PDF, file size: 15.91KB)